 The latest milestone in our Colorado clean energy journey is called Renewable Advantage.
 This is our plan to add 200-megawatts (MW) of utility-scale solar to our system in Southern Colorado, which will deliver $66 million in customer savings over 15 years.
 With Renewable Advantage, more than half of our total electric generation mix in Colorado will come from renewable sources, leading to a 70% emissions reduction by 2024.

 The 200 MW solar facility, to be constructed in Pueblo County, will be developed and owned by a renewable energy developer, 174 Power Global.
 Black Hills Energy will purchase all of the energy generated at the facility under the terms of a long-term purchase power agreement with 174 Power Global.

 Carbon-free energy for Southern Colorado

-Subject to Colorado Public Utilities Commission approval, the addition of up to 200 MW of new renewable energy resources would result in approximately 60 percent of the utility’s Southern Colorado generation portfolio coming from carbon-free resources by 2023.
+The addition of up to 200 MW solar project would result in approximately 51 percent of the utility’s Southern Colorado generation portfolio coming from carbon-free resources by 2024.
 The company will achieve 30 percent renewables by 2020.